ibm-cloud-docs/openwhisk/cli_install.md

 ### API Authentication and Host
 {: #cli_api_auth}

 The OpenWhisk CLI required you to configure the authentication API key and the API host.
 With the {{site.data.keyword.openwhisk_short}} CLI plug-in, you don't need to explicitly configure the API key and API host.
-Instead, you can log in with `ibmcloud login` and target your region and namespace by using the `ibmcloud target` command.
+Instead, you can log in with `ibmcloud login`.
+You can target an IAM-enabled namespace by running `ibmcloud fn property set --namespace NAME` or a Cloud Foundry-based namespace by running `ibmcloud target -o ORG -s SPACE`.
 After logging in, all commands begin with `ibmcloud fn`.

 If you need to use the authentication API key for {{site.data.keyword.openwhisk_short}} in an external HTTP client such as cURL or Postman, you can retrieve it with the following commands: